-Advocating on behalf of members: Supporting legislation, engaging the media, training officiants
+JPus represents membership, advocating on their behalf: Supporting legislation, engaging the media, training officiants

 Are there policies or legislation brewing in your community that affect justices of the peace?
 Let JPus know – we’re here to support you!

-Quoting the Reverend Martin Luther King Jr.,“Injustice anywhere is a threat to justice everywhere.”
 At the Justice of the Peace Association, we work for the change we want to see.
 We are an inclusive organization that believes in the equality of all people.
-Our activities reflect these values.
+Our activities reflect our core values.

-Whether they are state-sanctioned solemnizers or on-line ministers, these lay-officiants give professional JPs a bad name.
+Lay-officiants give professional JPs a bad name.
+This includes state-sanctioned solemnizers and on-line ministers officiating a friend or family member.
 Amateur officiants frequently fail to meet statutory requirements.
 This leaves couples without a marriage certificate, and burdens town clerks.
 JPus represents our membership through public discourse in the media, with state governments and legislatures.
 Read more.

 Child Marriage is not only a problem in far-off countries.
 It happens right here in the United States, and it could affect you if you are asked to perform the ceremony.
-As of July 2020, 46 states allow children to be married – oftentimes girls to much older men who would otherwise be charged with statutory rape.
+As of August 2021, 44 states allow children to be married – oftentimes girls to much older men who would otherwise be charged with statutory rape.
 This is a problem that affects marriage officiants.
 As such, the Justice of the Peace Association is joining with allies to end child marriage.
 We established a partnership with Unchained at Last and joined the Coalition to End Child Marriage.
-In addition, we’ve submitted letters to state legislators and governors advocating for laws requiring a person to be 18 years old to wed.
+In addition, we’ve testified to state legislators and written to governors advocating for laws requiring a person to be 18 years old to wed.
 Read more.

-It might surprise some to find the trade of humans, treating them as objects to be bought or sold or otherwise used for personal benefit, to be an area that affects marriage officiants.
-But, sadly, it is.
-Marriage can be used as a gateway into sexual exploitation or slavery and forced labor.
+It might surprise some to find the trade of humans is another area that affects marriage officiants.
+Specifically, trafficking, which is treating people as objects to be bought or sold or otherwise used for personal benefit.
+Marriage is a gateway into sexual exploitation or slavery and forced labor.
 It happens to adults and children, men and women.
-JPus is doing what we can so officiants will recognize situations.
+JPus is doing what we can so officiants will recognize trafficking and know how to respond.
 More about human trafficking and forced marriage.

 Being an outspoken supporter of couples who love each other is a natural extension of our commitment to represent our membership and the couples they serve.
 The Justice of the Peace Association was an early and vocal advocate for marriage equality before it became law.
-Finally, on June 26, 2015, Obergefell v Hodges was decided by the US Supreme Court.
+Finally, on June 26, 2015, the US Supreme Court decided Obergefell v Hodges.
 We stand together in solidarity with our LGBTQ friends.
-To this end, we are ready to mobilize if there is a threat to gay Americans’ marriage rights.
+To this end, we speak out to address marital policies that stigmatize or discriminate against the LGBTQ population.
+Likewise, we are ready to mobilize if there is a threat to same-sex marriage.
 Read more.

 Navigating marriages since the novel coronavirus changed our world is challenging.
 Consequently, the Justice of the Peace Association is prioritizing safety.
 Of course for our officiants, and also our couples and the community.
-We are providing educational information and advocating with the media and state leaders.
+We are providing educational information.
+In addition, we advocate with the media and state leaders.
 Read more.